Table of Contents

 Yield Farming in Crypto

 Cryptocurrency yield farming is an act that enables a user to receive a reward in native protocol tokens for providing or obtaining loans, or for providing liquidity to decentralized exchanges and applications.
-To put it simply, farming is a mix of landing and staking.
+To put it simply, farming is a mix of lending and staking.
 A way to use cryptocurrency to earn even more cryptocurrency.

 Staking is a strategy through which cryptocurrencies are earned without the need to actively trade them.
 This process allows users to participate in verifying a transaction (similar to mining) on a Proof of Stake (PoS) blockchain.
 Staking is the process of locking funds on a cryptocurrency wallet in order to maintain the operation of the blockchain in exchange for receiving passive income.
 Staking does not transfer the coins but transfers their rights.
 The coins continue to belong to the owner, protected by a smart contract.